sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 The principle is straightforward, but the lived reality is less forgiving.
 Congestion does not simply vanish when the cause is gone.
 Long after a lane closure ends or a broken-down car is removed, the queue often persists.

 This persistence comes from the way humans drive.
 Each acceleration, each brake, each lane change is staggered by a reaction delay.
 One driver sees the car in front move and accelerates, the next notices a second later, and so on.
 Instead of all cars moving at once, the release ripples backwards like an accordion stretching one fold at a time.
-This “slinky effect” means that even when outflow rises above inflow, it takes considerable time for the backlog to clear.
+This "slinky effect" means that even when outflow rises above inflow, it takes considerable time for the backlog to clear.

 The result: a ten-minute incident can produce an hour-long jam.
 Not because the obstruction remains, but because the block must drain—and human reaction times make that drainage painfully slow.